coderholic/pyradio/README.md

 If you are a packager and would like to produce a package for your distribution please do follow this mini guide.

-**PyRadio** is able to update and uninstall itself, when installed from sources.

-This is something you do not want to be available when your package is used; **PyRadio** should be updated and uninstalled using the distro package manager.
+**PyRadio** is able to update and uninstall itself, when installed from source.
+This is something you do not want to be happening when your package is used; **PyRadio** should be updated and uninstalled using the distro package manager.

-In order to accomplice that, you just have to change the **distro** configuration parameter in the **config** file.

-**PyRadio** will read this parameter and will disable updating and uninstalling, when set to anything other than "**None**".
+In order to accomplice that, you just have to change the **distro** configuration parameter in the **config** file. **PyRadio** will read this parameter and will disable updating and uninstalling, when set to anything other than "**None**".
 So, here's how you do that:

 Once you are in the sources top level directory (typically "*pyradio*"), you execute the command: